Nursing

 Dual Degree Program for Nursing with MUSC

-The partnership allows a student to earn a Bachelor of Arts in Biology from the College of Charleston and a Bachelor of Science in Nursing (B.S.N.) from USC Upstate in 5 years.
+This accelerated dual degree program allows students to earn a Bachelor of Arts (BA) in Biology from the College of Charleston and a Bachelor of Science in Nursing (BSN) from MUSC in approximately 4.5 years.
+Students complete three years of coursework at the College of Charleston before transitioning into MUSC’s Accelerated BSN program.

 • Graduate Record Exam (GRE)

-The Graduate Record Exam (GRE) is only required for advanced nursing degrees beyond undergraduate B.S.N. programs.
+The Graduate Record Exam (GRE) may only be required for advanced nursing degrees beyond undergraduate BSN programs.

 The test covers basic mathematics and reading comprehension skills and is designed measure your general academic ability including critical thinking, analytical reasoning, quantitative reasoning and communication skills.